The best Windows keyboard shortcuts (PDF free download)

 • Windows + Alt + M - Turns the microphone on or off.

-• Windows + Alt + B - Starts or pauses the broadcast of your gameplay on the online streaming platforms.
+• Windows + Alt + B - Turns HDR on or off.

-Windows 10 brought us the ability to use virtual desktops.
+Windows 10 and Windows 11 allow us to use virtual desktops.
 It is a feature that can improve your productivity.
 However, using your mouse is not the fastest way to manage virtual desktops.
 A faster way to do it is to use your keyboard, and here are the shortcut keys you could use:

 • Windows + Ctrl + D - Creates a new virtual desktop.